K-1

-K-1 is a professional kickboxing promotion established in 1993, well known worldwide mainly for its heavyweight division fights and Grand Prix tournaments.
-In January 2012, K-1 Global Holdings Limited, a company registered in Hong Kong, acquired the rights to K-1, and is the current organizer of K-1 events worldwide.

-Founded in 1993 by karateka Kazuyoshi Ishii, at its height in the late 90s and the 2000s under the ownership of the Fighting and Entertainment Group (FEG), K-1 was the largest and most prestigious "Kickboxing" organization in the world.
-With thousands of fighters and watched by millions of fans around the world.
+K-1 is a professional kickboxing promotion established in 1993 by karateka Kazuyoshi Ishii.

+Originally under the ownership of the Fighting and Entertainment Group (FEG), K-1 was considered to be the largest Kickboxing organization in the world.
+The organization was known for its heavyweight division fights and Grand Prix tournaments.
 K-1 also promoted mixed martial arts events, with some events having both kickboxing and MMA matches on their cards (such as their Dynamite!! series).
-However, since 2010 K-1 started to lose its status of top organization, as FEG started to have financial issues, not being able to organize big events or pay huge prize money, eventually going bankrupt, and successor holding companies have been unable to maintain events the same level of size during the FEG years.
+The promotion has also held several tournaments under K-2 and K-3 banners from 1993 to 1995.

+FEG would later face financial issues in the 2010s, and eventually went bankrupt in 2012.
+That same year, K-1 Global Holdings Limited, a company registered in Hong Kong, acquired the rights to K-1.
+In 2023, global rights to the K-1 brand were acquired by M-1 Sports Media.

 The letter K in K-1 is officially designated as a representation of words karate, kickboxing and kung fu.
 Nevertheless, some reports suggest that it represents the initial K found in competing disciplines such as karate, kickboxing, kung fu, kempo, kakutougi (the generic Japanese term for "combat sports"), and taekwondo.
-Yet another theory claims that the K simply comes from kakutougi and the "1" component pertains to the single weight division (in earlier competition) and the champion's unique position.
-Nevertheless, the promotion held several tournaments under K-2 and K-3 banners from 1993 to 1995.
+Another theory claims that the K simply comes from kakutougi and the "1" component pertains to the single weight division (in earlier competition) and the champion's unique position.

 K-1 has its own unique ruleset different from other styles of Kickboxing.
 Because it has become so popular, K-1 is also seen as its own style of kickboxing and sometimes is erroneously considered as a standalone martial art/combat sport.
 Kickboxing governing bodies such as the ISKA and WKN have also crowned their own "K-1 rules" champions.

 History

+Early years

-K-1's predecessor Seidokaikan Karate was formed in 1980 by Kazuyoshi Ishii, a former Kyokushin karate practitioner who had formed his own organization to help promote the best stand-up martial artists.
+K-1's predecessor, Seidokaikan karate, was formed in 1980 by Kazuyoshi Ishii, a former Kyokushin karate practitioner who had formed his own organization to help promote the best stand-up martial artists.
 Seidokaikan arranged several successful challenge events against other martial arts organizations, originally using rules based on the Kyokushin Knockdown karate rules, but gradually adapting and changing closer to kickboxing rules.
-In 1993, Mr. Ishii founded the K-1 organization exclusively as a kickboxing organization, closely cooperating with, but independent from Seidokaikan.
+In 1993, Mr. Ishii founded the K-1 exclusively as a kickboxing organization, closely cooperating with, but independent from Seidokaikan.